shinvdu/vars_to_javascript/readme.md

-# Transform PHP Vars to JavaScript
+# Transform PHP Vars to JavaScript For Drupal 8

 Often, you'll find yourself in situations, where you want to pass some server-side string/array/collection/whatever to your JavaScript.
 Traditionally, this can be a bit of a pain - especially as your app grows.